KDE/documentation-docs-kdenlive-org/titles_and_graphics/titles/title_template_titles.rst

 .. rst-class:: clear-both

+Alternatively you can add template title inside :ref:`the title app <title-editor_load-template>`.

 Kdenlive added a new title clip to the Project Bin.
 Right-click this clip in the Project Bin and select :guilabel:`Clip Properties`, or in case you have the :guilabel:`Clip Properties` widget available, simply open it.

 .. container::